helloumma/Chrome-Extension/README.md

 ### 📋Aims of App

 - User can't see follower and following numbers on any profiles on either Twitter or Instagram
-- Users can't see likes number on Twitter profiles
+- Users can't see likes, tweet, replies, media numbers on Twitter profiles

 ### 👩‍💻Technical Details